Electrical Engineering

 -

-Continue their professional development and engage in the life-long learning necessary for a sustainable career.
+Continue their professional development and engage in the lifelong learning necessary for a sustainable career.

-The Electrical Engineering program is designed to meet its objectives through its curriculum, experiential learning including cooperative education, and co-curricular activities sponsored by the department and the university.
+The Electrical Engineering program is designed to meet its objectives through its curriculum, experiential learning, including cooperative education, and co-curricular activities sponsored by the department and the university.

 The curriculum includes a strong sequence of mathematics and basic science courses that provides the solid foundation in these areas that is common to all engineering programs at Kettering University.
 Engineering design and basic engineering concepts from a variety of disciplines are introduced in the freshman year in IME-100.
-Basic and practical computer programming and problem solving is introduced, also in the freshman year, in ECE-101.
+Basic and practical computer programming and problem solving is introduced, also in the freshman year, in ENGR-101.

 The “core” curriculum includes fundamental courses in electrical circuits, electronics, electrical signals and systems, electromagnetic fields and waves, digital systems, and embedded computer systems.
 Fully half of the courses in the core curriculum include a strong laboratory experience, which both enhances students’ learning and hones their abilities to apply technology effectively in the workplace.
 A flexible selection of electives allow students to deepen their knowledge in specific areas or applications of electrical engineering, or to broaden their background through dual majors or minors, or simply well chosen combinations of courses that meet their individual educational goals.